coavins/zomboid-coavins-firearms/README.md

 ℹ You are free to make changes to my code for your own use.

 ⛔ Please don't reupload this mod to the Steam workshop or any other site, either on its own or as part of a public mod pack.
-This item is not authorized for posting on Steam, except under the Steam account named Yuki.
+This item is not authorized for posting on Steam, except under the Steam account named Akemi.